Current Opportunities

 • Liaising with publishers and writers about panel ideas, session themes and titles.

-• Managing local authors and others who wish to be part of the program.
+• Selecting and managing authors and others who wish to be part of the program.

-• Working with the WLF Executive Officer to develop a publicity and marketing campaign for the festival.
-This may involve engaging a creative-coordinator and/or marketing coordinator (budget permitting).
+• Collaborating with Marketing and Communications coordinator and members of the committee to develop a publicity and marketing campaign for the festival.

-• Writing engaging copy for the Willy Lit Fest website and print program.
+• Writing engaging copy for the Willy Lit Fest website and print program, supported by the Marketing and Communications coordinator.

 • Liaising with designer, Megan Slattery, and printers, Docs on Call, to produce a print program of the festival’s offerings.